The following guide outlines the methodology used in Portland’s various price assessments, listed by Toolkit.

 Wholesale Toolkit

-Portland’s Wholesale price assessments are based on three primary information sources:
+Portland’s Wholesale prices are based on three primary information sources:

 – Physical spot quotes for product supplied to the UK market